 The MGIB program provides up to 36 months of educational benefits.
 The benefits may be used for degree and certificate programs, flight training, and apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be appropriate under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.
 This program is also commonly known as Chapter 30.
 This benefit is for those veterans who served on active duty after June 30, 1985, those who had remaining entitlement under the Vietnam era GI bill, and those who switched VEAP before voluntarily separated after February 2, 1991.

 Chapter 31 Benefits: Vocational Rehabilitation for Veterans with Service-connected Disabilities

-Vocational rehabilitation educational benefits are for veterans that have received, or will receive, a discharge that is other than dishonorable.
-Has a service connected disability rating of at least 10%, or a memorandum rating of 20% or more from the department of veteran’s affairs and Applies for vocational rehabilitation and employment VR&E Vetsucess services.
+Vocational rehabilitation educational benefits are for veterans that have received, or will receive, a discharge that is other than dishonorable, has a service-connected disability rating of at least 10%, or a memorandum rating of 20% or more from the Department of Veterans Affairs and applies for vocational rehabilitation and employment VR&E VetSuccess services.

 Chapter 32 Benefits: Veterans Education Assistance Program (VEAP)

 VEAP is available if you first entered active duty between January 1, 1977 and June 30, 1985 and you elected to make contributions from your military pay to participate in this educational benefit program.
 Contributions are matched on the $2 for $1 basis by the Department of Defense.
 This benefit may be used for degree and certificate programs, flight training, and apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.